 Perform computations involving modular arithmetic.
 [Usage]

-Write a program that counts the number of unique elements in three sets.

-Write a program that creates all ordered pairs from two sets.
+Describe how a programming language of choice (e.g., Java) could be used to create all ordered pairs from two sets.
+[Assessment]

 Explain why only n-1 iterations are needed to sort n elements.

-Write a program that uses appropriate counting formalisms, such as determining the number of ways to arrange people around a table, subject to constraints on the seating arrangement, or the number of ways to determine certain hands in cards (e.g., a full house).

 Graphs and Trees:

 Illustrate by example the basic terminology of graph theory, as well as some of the properties and special cases of each type of graph/tree.
 [Familiarity]